 - Anycast addresses.
 A packet is delivered to the nearest of multiple host with the same IPv6 address

-Solicited-node multicast addresse is our answer.
+Solicited-node multicast address is our answer.
 Solicited-node multicast address is generated from the last 24-bits of an IPv6 unicast (or anycast) address of an interface.
 Number of devices on some L2 segment that are subscribed to each solicited-node multicast address is very small, typically only one device.
-This enable us to reduce almost to none “wrong” host interruptions by neighbour solicitation requests, compared to ARP in IPv4.
+This enables us to reduce almost to none “wrong” host interruptions by neighbour solicitation requests, compared to ARP in IPv4.

-There is a issue here with switches on which we have our IPv6 L2 segment devices connected.
+There is an issue here with switches on which we have our IPv6 L2 segment devices connected.
 Those switched need to be multicast aware and implement MLD snooping.
 MLD snooping will enable the switch to send traffic that is addressed to a solicited-node multicast address only on the ports that lead to devices subscribed to receive that multicast traffic.
-If we do not think of MLD, Ethernet switches will probably tent to flood the multicast frames out of all switch ports converting our nice multicast setup to broadcast mess.
+If we do not think of MLD, Ethernet switches will probably tend to flood the multicast frames out of all switch ports converting our nice multicast setup to broadcast mess.